G. Peter Scott: Education and career

 He was born in England to Bernard Scott (a mathematician) and Barbara Scott (a poet and sculptor).
-After completing his BA at the University of Oxford, Peter Scott received his PhD in 1969 from the University of Warwick under Brian Joseph Sanderson, with thesis Some Problems in Topology.
+After attending St Paul's School, London and completing his BA at the University of Oxford, Peter Scott received his PhD in 1969 from the University of Warwick under Brian Joseph Sanderson, with thesis Some Problems in Topology.
 Scott held appointments at the University of Liverpool from 1968 to 1987, at which time he moved to the University of Michigan, where he was a professor until his retirement in 2018.

 His research dealt with low-dimensional geometric topology, differential geometry, and geometric group theory.
 He has done research on the geometric topology of 3-dimensional manifolds, 3-dimensional hyperbolic geometry, minimal surface theory, hyperbolic groups, and Kleinian groups with their associated geometry, topology, and group theory.

 In 1973, he proved what is now known as the Scott core theorem or the Scott compact core theorem.
 This states that every 3-manifold $M$ with finitely generated fundamental group has a compact core $N$, i.e., $N$ is a compact submanifold such that inclusion induces a homotopy equivalence between $N$ and $M$; the submanifold $N$ is called a Scott compact core of the manifold $M$.
 He had previously proved that, given a fundamental group $G$ of a 3-manifold, if $G$ is finitely generated then $G$ must be finitely presented.